Front SMS Gateway API (Product description)

 Under the API settings, you will find examples of JSON and HTTP GET requests.

-There is also information about the user identification to be used (Service ID).
 You can choose whether you want to authenticate by IP address(es) or create a password.

 URL for status and incoming